Easy Sourdough Bread Recipe

 Test for Proofing

-• Allow oven to heat up for at least 30 minutes.
-Put dutch oven (not lid) Into oven to heat up with oven.
+- Allow oven to heat up for at least 30 minutes.
+I did NOT preheat my dutch oven.

-• Reduce heat to 450 degrees F. Bake in dutch oven with lid on for 20 minutes.
-Take off lid, bake for 30 minutes.
-Remove bread from dutch oven, bake 3 to 5 more minutes.
+- Reduce heat to 450 degrees F. Bake in dutch oven with lid on for 20 minutes.
+Take off lid, bake for 25-30 minutes.
 Bread Is done when internal temperature is 208 degrees F.

 Please follow me on instagram.
 If you make this recipe, please tag me #spinachtiger.